 Familys and doctors, led by Rep. Watkins in Henderson Co., may no longer send their loved ones to optometrists anymore for fear that they will operate without the appropriate training.
 Rep. Watkins stated that this bill puts patients in danger.
-The Law establishes no minimum educational guidelines.
+The Law establishes NO minimum educational guidelines.
 He was correct.

 Prepare for increased health care costs and complications...despite what they say about Oklahoma laying the groundwork...there is proof to the opposite.

-There have been over 30 known complications that have come from the Oklahoma Law reported by an ophthalmology practice there.
-Complications are now being discussed in KY.
-These are known.
-The majority of complications are never reported to any board or agency.
+There have been over 30 known complications that have come from the Oklahoma Law reported by an ophthalmology

 Representatives and Senators who voted for this may just find it a bit more difficult to find a licensed ophthalmologist to care for them because of the extreme personal conflict that has arisen between doctors and legislators.
 They simply turned their back on the will of the people.
+80+% of the public was against this!

 In the next election cycle, the many politicians who voted for this bill may just find it a bit harder to get elected.